pnnl/ruleset-checking-tool/docs/ruleset_functions/G311_exceptions/G311_sub_functions/is_space_a_computer_room.md

 # is_space_a_computer_room

 **Description:** Returns true or false as to whether space is a computer room.
-The criteria is such that it is considered a computer room if the total the total misc INFORMATION_TECHNOLOGY_EQUIPMENT Power density in W/sf exceeds 20 W/sf per the definition of a computer room in 90.1 Section 3.
+The criteria is such that it is considered a computer room if the total of misc INFORMATION_TECHNOLOGY_EQUIPMENT Power density in W/sf exceeds 20 W/sf per the definition of a computer room in 90.1 Section 3.

 **Inputs:**
 - **B-RMI,P-RMI**: The applicable ruleset model instance.
 - **Space_obj**: The space to assess whether or not it is a computer room.

 **Returns:**
 - **is_space_a_computer_room**: The function returns true or false as to whether space is a computer room.
-The criteria is such that it is considered a computer room if the total the total misc INFORMATION_TECHNOLOGY_EQUIPMENT Power density in W/sf exceeds 20 W/sf per the definition of a computer room in 90.1 Section 3.
+The criteria is such that it is considered a computer room if the total of misc INFORMATION_TECHNOLOGY_EQUIPMENT Power density in W/sf exceeds 20 W/sf per the definition of a computer room in 90.1 Section 3.

 **Function Call:**  None